kezzyk123/CSIS3126_Makor/README.md

-/Must download MAMP software and connect to both apache and MySQL server/ Download Meals folder and insert into htdocs
+/Must download MAMP software and connect to both apache and MySQL server/ <br>
+Download Meals folder and insert into htdocs

 <h1>STEPS:</h1>